1979–80 in English football: Diary of the season

 1 March 1980: Everton lose 2–1 at home to Liverpool in the First Division Merseyside derby, and during the game their legendary former striker Dixie Dean dies from a heart attack in the stands, aged 72.
 Manchester United's title hopes are dashed by a 6–0 thrashing at Ipswich Town.

 8 March 1980: Second Division West Ham United beat Aston Villa 1–0 in the FA Cup sixth round.
 They are joined in the last four by Liverpool, Everton and holders Arsenal.

 15 March 1980: Wolverhampton Wanderers beat Nottingham Forest, who have won the trophy in the last two seasons, 1–0 in the League Cup final thanks to a second-half goal from Andy Gray.

 22 March 1980: United win the Manchester derby: Mickey Thomas scores the only goal of the game.
-Elsewhere in the top-flight, Derby and Bristol City share six, Liverpool beat Brighton and Nottingham Forest win at home to UEFA Cup hopefuls Southampton.
+Elsewhere in the top-flight, Derby County and Bristol City share six goals, Liverpool beat Brighton & Hove Albion and Nottingham Forest win at home to UEFA Cup hopefuls Southampton.
 The day's high scorers in the Football League are Third Division club Colchester United, who smash six past Brentford.

 31 March 1980: Liverpool now have a four-point lead over Manchester United at the top of the First Division.
 Ipswich Town and Arsenal are the nearest challengers to the top two, and Southampton complete the top five.
 At the bottom of the table, Bolton Wanderers managed three League wins in March, but are still in bottom place, eight points adrift of safety.
 Derby County and Bristol City remain with them in the drop zone.

 12 April 1980: Both FA Cup semi-finals - Arsenal versus Liverpool and Everton versus West Ham United - end in draws.
 Bolton Wanderers are relegated from the First Division.

 16 April 1980: West Ham United beat Everton 2–1 at Elland Road to reach the FA Cup final.
 In the other semi-final replay, Arsenal and Liverpool draw again, 1–1.

-23 April 1980: Nottingham Forest lose the second leg of their European Cup 1–0 to Ajax, but reach the final for the second year in succession with a 2–1 aggregate victory.
+23 April 1980: Nottingham Forest lose the second leg semi-final of their European Cup 1–0 to Ajax, but reach the final for the second year in succession with a 2–1 aggregate victory.

 26 April 1980: Derby County, twice champions in the 1970s, are relegated from the First Division with one match remaining.
 Liverpool's goalless draw at Crystal Palace puts them on the verge of retaining the title.